rbw/records-old/README.md

 Structure
 ---

-The project structure and application architecture should be suitable for larger projects and hopes to provide a good decomposition, and a clear separation between data and presentation layers.
+The project structure and application architecture should be suitable for larger projects.
+It hopes to provide a good decomposition and clear separation between data and presentation layers.

 ```
 .